davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 With aggregating, we choose an aggregation *factor* - how many cells to group - and then lump sets of cells together.
 So, for example, a factor of 2 will aggregate blocks of 2x2 cells.

 The question is then, what value should we assign?
 If the data is continuous (e.g. height) then a mean or a maximum might make sense.
-However if the raster values represent categories (like land cover), then mean doesn't make sense _at all_: the average of Forest (2) and  Moorland (3) is easy to calculate but what does it actually mean!
+However if the raster values represent categories (like land cover), then mean doesn't make sense _at all_: the average of Forest (2) and  Moorland (3) codes is easy to calculate but is meaningless!

 ```{code-cell} R
 # Average values